-Generally, its good to have a backup of online website.
+Generally, its good to have a backup of an online website.
 Thankfully, DigitalOcean has the feature to enable the weekly droplet backups at a nominal cost.
 If you’re running a WordPress Blog, then having a remote backup is also a must along with this weekly backup, by the way — this is for free.

 Apart from the Backup, the DigitalOcean also supports taking a snapshot of the server in real-time.
-This snapshot can be used for recreating or spinning another droplet using same settings and configurations.
+This snapshot can be used for recreating or spinning another droplet using the same settings and configurations.

 In this article, learn how to enable the weekly droplet backups option which an in-built feature in DigitalOcean cloud console.
 And also taking the real-time snapshot image of the entire server.